-Deep linking to your authoritative content from relevant blog posts helps your website’s overall SEO.
+Deep linking to your authoritative content from relevant blog posts helps your website’s overall search engine optimization.

-Your SEO improves by distributing link juice to internal pages.
+Your search engine optimization improves by distributing link juice to internal pages.
 As the ranking power distributes throughout your entire site, your homepage’s authority also increases.

-Internal links also aid the website’s navigation and enhance its crawlability.
+Internal links also aid the web page’s navigation and enhance its crawlability.

-By presenting more useful information on a subject to your readers, you can also reduce your bounce rate and increase your average on-page time.
+By presenting more useful, high-quality information on a subject to your readers, you can also reduce your bounce rate and increase your average on-page time.

-Just ensure that all of the links to your cornerstone skyscraped content are from relevant blog posts with different anchor texts.
+Just ensure that all of the links to your cornerstone skyscraper content are from relevant blog posts with different anchor texts.

 3. Your business doesn’t have a budget for creating high-quality content

 What if your team does not have the skills to craft persuasive content?
 Or, what if content creation does not clearly demonstrate a good ROI for your business?